 Dr. Francis Munangi Mpindu – Ph.D

-This program is taught by Dr. Francis Munangi Mpindu is the author of the successful book “Community Policing: the Path to Healthier Relationships… a Police Chaplain’s Perspective” In this book, he invites the COMMUNITY & the POLICE into a journey of discovering one another, and creating a new culture of relating to each other in healthier ways.
-This faculty is headed by Dr. Francis Munangi Mpindu – PhD.
+Dr. Francis Munangi Mpindu, who is the author of the best-selling book “Community Policing: the Path to Healthier Relationships… a Police Chaplain’s Perspective,” is the program’s instructor.
+In this book, he asks both the community and the police to embark on a journey of self-discovery and to establish a new culture of more positive interpersonal relationships.
+The dean of this faculty is Dr. Francis Munangi Mpindu.

-Dr. Francis (Munangi) Mpindu is a Police & Community Relations Consultant – very passionate about facilitating healthier relationships between the police and the communities they serve.
-He is in his 19th year as a Chaplain with York Regional Police (YRP).
+Police and community relations consultant Dr. Francis (Munangi) Mpindu is deeply committed to fostering better relationships between the police and the communities they serve.
+He has been a chaplain with the York Regional Police (YRP) for 19 years.

-He was the first Afrikan Canadian to serve as York Regional Police (YRP) Chaplain.
-His book, “Community Policing: The Path to Healthier Relationships – a Police Chaplain’s Perspective” (2020) is a great resource being used in various contexts including colleges, universities, and police services.
+He was the first Afro-Canadian chaplain with the York Regional Police (YRP).
+A remarkable resource, his book “Community Policing: The Path to Healthier Relationships – a Police Chaplain’s Perspective” (2020) is used in a variety of settings, including colleges, universities, and police agencies.

-His academic journey included Communication Arts, Multiculturalism, Mental & Emotional Wellness, Grief Edu-Therapy, Narrative Trauma, Systematic Theology, Counselling, Life Coaching, Alternative Dispute & Conflict Resolution, Indigenous Studies, and Decolonization Processes.
+Communication Arts, Multiculturalism, Mental & Emotional Wellness, Grief Edu-Therapy, Narrative Trauma, Systematic Theology, Counselling, Life Coaching, Alternative Dispute & Conflict Resolution, Indigenous Studies, and Decolonization Processes were among the academic disciplines he studied.

-He is a graduate of Daystar University (Nairobi), Prairie College (Three Hills), Trinity Western University (Langley), University of Ottawa & St. Paul University (Ottawa), York University (Toronto), and University of Pretoria (South Africa) – where he earned his PhD in Philosophy & Ethics.
+He holds degrees in philosophy and ethics from the University of Pretoria (South Africa), Daystar University (Nairobi), Prairie College (Three Hills), Trinity Western University (Langley), University of Ottawa & St. Paul University (Ottawa), York University (Toronto), and Trinity Western University (Langley).

-Dr. Mpindu is a seasoned speaker, certified life coach, and author drawing from his over 25 years of experience working in senior leadership positions in various organizations, ministries (giving senior pastoral oversight) and institutions including lecturing at Tyndale University, University of Guelph-Humber, and Shiloh College.
-He has also been a guest lecturer in The Philippines, USA, Jamaica, Uganda, South Africa, and Zimbabwe.
+Dr. Mpindu has over 25 years of experience working in senior leadership roles in various organisations, ministries (providing senior pastoral oversight), and institutions.
+He has lectured at Tyndale University, University of Guelph-Humber, and Shiloh College.
+He is also a seasoned speaker, certified life coach, and author.
+He has given guest lectures in a number of other countries, including the USA, Jamaica, Uganda, South Africa, and Zimbabwe.

 ALTERNATIVE DISPUTE & CONFLICT RESOLUTION PROGRAM OVERVIEW